tombra1984/EDA-of-/README.md

-This project uses clinical data of HIV patients worldwide from WHO
+This Project uses data from California Health and Human Services

 About the dataset